GRAINS-U.S. soybeans firm as Argentina drought worries persist

 CHICAGO, Jan 30 (Reuters) - Chicago soybeans climbed on Monday, underpinned by concern that drought-damaged crops in Argentina could face more dry weather.

-Wheat traded near even after climbing earlier in the session on fears a cold snap in U.S. grain belts could lead to crop damage, while potential escalations in the Russia-Ukraine war also underpinned prices.
+Wheat inched higher after climbing to four-week highs earlier in the session on fears a cold snap in U.S. grain belts could lead to crop damage, while potential escalations in the Russia-Ukraine war also underpinned prices.

 "The beans are keeping a close eye on the weather in Southern Brazil and Argentina, which has been drying out again," said Jack Scoville, market analyst at The Price Futures Group.